lukas-clarke/eight_sleep/README.md

 Sensor values are updated every 5 minutes

-When the Base is installed then the following sensors are available for each bed side:
+When the Base is installed, the following entities are available:

 | Entity | Type | Notes |
 |---|---|---|